Unlock your political potential and use it to improve society.

 Mission & Goals

-The mission of the political science program at Cumberlands is to teach you the structures and policies of government to prepare you to work in both politics and other areas.
+The mission of the bachelor's in political science program at Cumberlands is to teach you the structures and policies of government to prepare you to work in both politics and other areas.
 Through this program, you will gain:

 Understanding of political institutions and processes, both national and international.